karl93rus/singleDigitInput/README.md

 Create instance and pass options object.
 After instance is created, run ```.processCodeInput(callback)``` method.
 This will initialize all the keyboard events.
-Please notice, that you have to manualy store the final value result as shown in example below.
+Please notice, that you have to pass the final value argument to the callback result as shown in example below.
 ```javascript
 const options = {
   selector: '.inputs-div > .my-input',